 There are a number of different types of prison sentence available to a court.
 Read the sections on determinate sentences, extended sentences, and life sentences to find out more.
 For each crime there is a range of sentences available and the judge or magistrates have to decide which type of sentence is right.
-When an offender is released from prison will depend on the type of sentence.
+When a prisoner is released from prison will depend on the type of sentence.

 Will the prisoner serve the whole of their sentence in custody?